-Each new cohort of members to join PAD is called a class.
-Classes serve as the first step to creating community for new members.
-The people in one's class will be interning in committees alongside each other, attending Membership Development with one another, and will provide some of the strongest friends throughout one's PAD experience.
-After completing the MD program, classes are initiated into PAD together and go on to become committee leadership and executive members.
+Each new cohort of members that join PAD is called a Class.
+Classes serve as the first step to creating a tight-knit community for new members.
+Members from one Class will intern in committees alongside each other, attend Membership Development (MD) with one another, and go on to become some of the strongest friends throughout their PAD experience.
+After completing the MD program, Classes are initiated into PAD together and go on to become Committee Leadership and Executive Committee Members.

-Some people reading this will become a part of PAD's Fall 2018 Beta Xi class and we cannot wait to welcome them!
+Some people reading this will become a part of PAD's Spring 2021 class and we cannot wait to welcome them!

 Notable past events: Know Your Rights Awareness Week, Berkeley Project, Free Legal Clinic